 Cleaning dentures with white vinegar is a great option because it is a natural sanitiser that will destroy any bacteria.
 Soak them overnight in vinegar.
 The next morning, use a toothbrush and brush the dentures — most surface stains will lift easily.

 Dentures may be easily cleaned by dipping a wet toothbrush in salt and scrubbing the surfaces.
-Or, to disinfect and sanitise dentures by submerging them in a saltwater solution overnight.
+Or, to disinfect and sanitise dentures, submerge them in a saltwater solution overnight.

 Lemon juice is naturally acidic and contains citric acid, which is a known bleaching agent.
 Although it's not good for natural teeth, soaking dentures in a solution of lemon juice and water for 30 minutes can lift some of those surface stains.
 Rinse with cool water after soaking.